Much like the NBA scouts for the next upcoming future basketball star, so do globalist corporations and factions within our government, believe it

-On one occasion as the bratty student I was, I begged to find out.
-I simply just filled in the little bubbles on the lengthy test (which sprawled out over a 3 day period) with my #2 pencil in pattern formations neglecting to put any thought into the test.
+On one occasion, as the bratty student I was, I begged to find out.
+I simply just filled in the little bubbles on the rather boring and lengthy test, which sprawled out over a 3 day period, with my #2 pencil in crazy and different patterns, never putting any thought into the test.
 I knew I would likely fail and or get lucky and pass.
-But more importantly, would I send a message to the establishment?
-If so who would receive my message?
+But more importantly, I knew it would send a message to the establishment?
+But who would receive my message?

-So why did I do all of this you ask?
+So why did I do all of this?

-Now in 2013 we see why all of this was set in to play as defense contractors and factions of the Pentagon are now actively seeking hackers to enter the realm of IT security and citizen survellince.
+Now jumping forward to the current year, we see why all of this was brought into play as defense contractors and factions of the Pentagon are now actively seeking hackers to enter the realm of I.T. security and citizen surveillance.

 Computer-savvy teens are putting down their game controllers — at least temporarily — for code writing and virus-sweeping.
 Call it “Red Dawn: Part Deux: Teen Cyber-Commandos.”